curlyLasagna/Big-Data-Term-Project/main.typ

 Stopwords will not be removed as the general structure of the comments since RoBERTa relies on it to learn and interpret context.

 A subreddit's size is a factor in the number of upvotes a post could get.
-So we initially devised on transforming the target variable to a relative score with $ "score" = frac("raw score", "subreddit avg") $ but not all of the averages are positive values.
+So we initially devised on transforming the target variable to a relative score with $"score" = frac("raw score", "subreddit avg")$ but not all of the averages are positive values as shown on the table within the exploratory data analysis section.
 Division by zero is problematic and dividing by negative values will put that data in the opposite data bin.

 We will instead calculate the standard deviation alongside the average of each subreddit to find the z-score of a subreddit.

+The following is a table of values for our data bins:

+#table(
+  columns: (auto, auto),
+  table.header(
+    [*Class Label*], [*Z-Score Range (Y target)*]
+  ),
+  [Highly Controversial], $Z_"score" < -1.5$,
+  [Low/Baseline], $-1.5 <= Z_"score" <= 1.0$,
+  [High Quality/Popular], $1.0 < Z_"score" <= 3.0$,
+  [Viral Outlier], $Z_"score" > 3.0$
+)

+== Current Expectations

+We expect to dedicate the majority of our efforts to fine-tuning and experimentation, particularly exploring various hyperparameters and preprocessing techniques to improve model performance.
+Additionally, we plan to evaluate the use of a multi-modal model like LLava to generate image descriptions as new inputs.
+However, since our dataset doesn't have have any such input, we expect this approach may yield suboptimal results and are prepared to abandon this component of the project if its performance is horrible.

+== Team Member Roles

+As for member responsibility, Luis is responsible for training and evaluating the model.
+Hermela will develop the Streamlit user interface.
+Brendan will handle data preprocessing and input tokenization.

+#place(
+    top+center,
+    float: true,
+    scope: "parent",
+    image("gantt.png")
+)